Required Posting FAQs

 Q: Are there 2019 updates to required California and Federal employment notices on CalChamber's all-in-one poster?

-Effective January 1, 2019, there are mandatory updates to the EDD Notice for Employees that involve Unemployment Insurance (UI), Disability Insurance (DI) and Paid Family Leave (PFL) .
+Effective January 1, 2019, there were mandatory updates to the EDD Notice for Employees that involve Unemployment Insurance (UI), Disability Insurance (DI) and Paid Family Leave (PFL) .

 California Department of Fair Employment and Housing (DFEH) released mandatory updates to its “California Law Prohibits Workplace Discrimination and Harassment” notice, relating to the expanded harassment education and training requirements of SB 1343.